SazPy/Hospital-Management/docs/admin-guide.md

 ## Overview

-This manual provides detailed instructions for hospital administrators on managing the Hospital Management System (HMS).
+This manual provides detailed instructions for hospital administrators on managing the Hospital Information System (OpenMed).

 ## Administrative Dashboard